 Comfort and Fit

-After handing the ATR 6 to our testers, we were given feedback that varied from person to person.
+After handing the ATR 6 to our testers, we received feedback that varied from person to person.
 One thing we could all agree upon is that it's built to take on the miles.
 Many of our testers appreciate the underfoot cushioning that had less impact on their bodies while logging the miles.
 This shoe comes in wide and regular options.
 We tested the regular width.
 Remember that the socks you wear can affect how a shoe fits, so be sure to bring along your favorite pair when trying on sneakers.

 However, we think the fit is a tad bit sloppy.
-When running, we noticed our heel lifting out of the heel cup (we didn't have this issue in the past model) mostly because there is more width around the arch.
+We noticed our heel lifting out of the heel cup (we didn't have this issue in the past model) primarily because there is more width around the arch.
 On the steeper downhills, we noticed our foot sliding forward.
-That said, when we tightened the lacing system we were able to lock our foot in to minimize the "toe bump" we experienced, but it never felt completely locked in.
+That said, when we tightened the lacing system, we were able to lock our foot in to minimize the "toe bump" we experienced, but it never felt completely locked in.

-If you are seeking a maximally cushioned contender with loads of protection, the HOKA Challenger ATR 6 is our top recommendation.
-The newest iteration is completely transformed with a slightly different fit and great stability for the height.
-This is one of the top shoes in the ultrarunning community, designed for taking on long distances.
+If you seek a maximally cushioned trial shoe with loads of protection, the Hoka Challenger ATR 6 is our top recommendation.
+The newest iteration is completely transformed with a slightly different fit and excellent stability for the height.
+It is one of the top shoes in the ultrarunning community, designed for taking on long distances.

 — Amber King